Oarroyo805/osticket-prereqs/README.md

 </p>
 <p>
-Summary: Completing osTicket Setup and Installing HeidiSQL Access the osTicket Setup Page
+Step 10 : Completing osTicket Setup and Installing HeidiSQL Access the osTicket Setup Page

 Open a web browser and go to: